Achieving Linear Speedup for Composite Federated Learning: : Federated Learning with Normal Map-Based Updates

 Unlike \eqref{eq:zhang_normal_map}, update \eqref{eq:normfl_server} decouples the proximal parameter $\gamma$ from the stepsize, allowing for a more flexible choice of parameters.

-\textbf{Comparison with SCAFFOLD \cite{karimireddy2020scaffold}.} The update direction $y_{i,t}^{\rm (S)}$ in SCAFFOLD \cite{karimireddy2020scaffold} follows
+\textit{Comparison with SCAFFOLD \citep{karimireddy2020scaffold}.} The update direction $y_{i,t}^{\rm (S)}$ in SCAFFOLD \citep{karimireddy2020scaffold} follows

 which coincides with \normfl\ when $\varphi\equiv0$.
-Hence \normfl\ can be viewed as a generalization of SCAFFOLD to composite FL, achieved by incorporating the normal map-based update scheme, while simultaneously reducing uplink communication costs.
+Hence \normfl\ can be viewed as a generalization of SCAFFOLD to composite FL, achieved by incorporating the normal map based update scheme, while simultaneously reducing uplink communication costs.